Felling mine disasters: 1847 disaster

-On Tuesday 22 June 1847, shortly after 21:00, another explosion occurred at Felling Colliery.
-Six miners were killed, four outright and two died of their injuries over the following two days.
+On Tuesday 22 June 1847, shortly after 21:00, another explosion occurred at the colliery.
+Six miners were killed, four outright and two by their injuries over the following two days.
 The surgeon employed by the mine owners tried, unsuccessfully, to treat the injured.
 Two of the dead were killed immediately by a fall of rock from the roof, the other two by afterdamp.
 As well as the human cost, eighteen horses were killed either by the explosion or by the afterdamp.

 One of the survivors, Peter Gibbon, saw from his safety lamp that the air quality had changed.
 He commented to the man he was working with, George Chapman, "Do ye mind what a current of air there was!".
-Chapman had not noticed anything, but being at that time in charge of the pit he went off to investigate.
+Chapman had not noticed anything, but being in charge of the pit at the time he went off to investigate.
 Chapman was subsequently rescued, but died the following day.
-After an hour Gibbon tried to escape but broke his lamp and in the darkness was blocked by a roof fall.
-He was eventually rescued.
-That, although significant damage was done, some of the men neither heard nor felt and shock was commented upon in newspaper reports.
+After an hour Gibbon tried to escape but broke his lamp and in the darkness was blocked by a roof fall; he was eventually rescued.
+Some of the men neither heard nor felt any shock despite significant damage being done, as commented upon in newspaper reports.